 Data Requirements

-Table 1 below shows the data that will need to be held by employers for each Scheme member.
-This data will need to be made available to NILGOSC within two months of the end of each Scheme year (the Scheme year runs from 1 April to 31 March) (see Section 12, End of Year Annual Returns), or on termination of Scheme membership, or via i-Connect, in respect of each job.
+Employers must hold the data in Table 1 so that it can be made available to NILGOSC within two months of the end of each Scheme year (the Scheme year runs from 1 April to 31 March) (see Section 13, End of Year Annual Returns), or on termination of Scheme membership, or via i-Connect, in respect of each job.

 Sometimes further pensionable payments will be made after termination of Scheme membership in a job.
 If this happens after data has already been submitted to NILGOSC, then the employer will need to supply: